-The core output of this British Academy Project will be a monograph, to be researched and written over the course of 2018.
-I have already undertaken a good deal of research on Henri Bergson – see my first monograph, Bergson, Complexity and Creative Emergence – but am thus far only superficially acquainted with the work of Alfred North Whitehead.
-The programme of work, therefore, includes familiarising myself with Whitehead’s output, and making a comparison between his work, and that of Bergson’s.
+The core output of this British Academy Project will be a monograph, to be researched and written over the course of 2018-20, and due for publication in 2021.
+I have already undertaken a good deal of research on Henri Bergson – see my first monograph, Bergson, Complexity and Creative Emergence – but was until 2018 only superficially acquainted with the work of Alfred North Whitehead.
+The programme of work, therefore, included familiarising myself with Whitehead’s output, and making a comparison between his work, and that of Bergson’s.

 - Introduction: An introductory outline of a proposed framework/approach to digital experience.